A fter my surgery, back in my room, my wife Sara and I looked at each other.

 We owe so much to our military men and women.
 They join for different reasons, but all make the choice to serve our country, and keep it strong and safe.
 I’ve learned a lot in the process, and wish more Americans understood the sacrifices they have made.
-I never expected to be in a position like this, to able to improve the lives men and women who are willing to volunteer for something bigger than themselves.
+I never expected to be in a position like this, to be able to improve the lives of men and women who are willing to volunteer for something bigger than themselves.

 But I’m incredibly thankful that I can.

 Mike Schultz is a seven-time X Games medallist and the founder of Biodapt.
 He has donated time and expertise to military assistance groups including Wounded Warrior Project, Vail Veterans Program, and American300.
 Now a member of the US Paralympic Team in snowboarding, he hopes to qualify for the 2018 Paralympic Games in boardercross.